macstadium/orka-tekton/README.md

 ### Manual setup

 If you want to create the Kubernetes secrets manually, you can use the following example configuration.
-Make sure to provide the correct credentials for your Orka environment and base image.
+Make sure to provide the correct credentials for your Orka environment and the base image.

 ```yaml